oubino/z_disk/README.md

 Make sure you have activated the correct environment before running scripts

 1. pointcloud_to_image
-    - Convert each .txt file to an image
+    - Convert each .txt/.csv file to an image

 ```shell
 python scripts/pointcloud_to_image.py [ARGS]